codespede/pwoli/docs/output-data-widgets.md

 ### Grid columns <span id="grid-columns"></span>

-The columns of the grid table are configured in terms of [[Column]] classes, which are configured in the [[GridView.columns|columns]] property of GridView configuration.
+The columns of the grid table are configured in terms of [Column](/pwoli/api-docs/classes/Column.html) classes, which are configured in the [GridView.columns()](/pwoli/api-docs/classes/GridView.html#columns) property of GridView configuration.
 Depending on column type and settings these are able to present data differently.
-The default class is [[DataColumn]], which represents a model attribute and can be sorted and filtered by.
+The default class is [DataColumn](/pwoli/api-docs/classes/DataColumn.html), which represents a model attribute and can be sorted and filtered by.

 ```js
 let grid = GridView({